The Science Case for Building a Band 1 Receiver Suite for ALMA: Level One Science Cases for Band 1

 Figure~\ref{fig:disk1} reveals that observations in the ALMA Band 1 spectral region are crucial for determining whether grain-growth to cm-sizes is indeed occurring.
 The 1 cm flux density of the max$_{size}=$1\,cm disk model is $\sim50\,\mu$Jy, comparable to the 1-sigma sensitivities provided by ALMA's Band 1 with 1 minute integration.
 Besides ALMA, there are no existing or planned southern astronomical facilities capable of observing to such depths at these frequencies.
 Therefore, {\it if Band 1 is not built there will be no way of putting ALMA observations of protoplanetary disks in the context of coagulation of dust grains to centimeter sizes}.

 By complementing observations in other ALMA Bands, Band 1 will provide a crucial longer wavelength lever to minimize the uncertainty in $\alpha$.
 Evidence for small pebbles has been detected in several disks (Rodmann et al.\ 2006).
-The prime example is TW Hya, a protoplanetary disk 50 pc from the Sun (Wilner et al. 2000).
+The prime example is TW Hya, a protoplanetary disk 50 pc from the Sun (Wilner et al.\ 2000).
 Its SED is well matched by an irradiated accretion disk model fit from 10s of AU to an outer radius of 200 AU and requires the presence of particle sizes up to 1 cm in the disk (see Figure~\ref{fig:disk2}).
 The measured $\beta$ is $0.7 \pm 0.1$ (Calvet et al.\ 2002).
-To date, no trend in $\beta$ has been detected with stellar luminosity, mass or age.
+To date, no trend in $\beta$ has been detected with stellar luminosity, mass or age (Ricci et al. 2010).
 Lower $\alpha$ values are associated with less 60 $\mu$m excess, however, suggesting that settling or agglomeration processes could be removing the smallest grains, decreasing the shorter wavelength emission (Acke et al.\ 2004).

-At the resolution provided by its longest baselines at 31 GHz ($\sim$ 0.1 arcseconds), ALMA will easily resolve protoplanetary disks at the distance of the closest star-forming regions (50--150 pc).
+At the resolution provided by its longest baselines at $\sim$40 GHz ($\sim$0.14$^{\prime\prime}$), ALMA will easily resolve protoplanetary disks at the distance of the closest star-forming regions (50--150 pc).
 These resolved images will provide the most accurate determination of the disk's dust mass.
+The dust distribution at centimeter wavelengths can then be compared to millimeter and submillimeter images, revealing where in the disk dust coagulation is occurring.
+For example, previous investigations of the radial dependency of dust properties in disks by Guilloteau et al.\ (2009) and Isella et al.\ (2010) were conducted at 1 mm and 3 mm, and as such they were sensitive to only millimeter-sized grains.
+Note, however, that Melis et al.\ (2011) used the Jansky VLA to map the 7 mm emission from the protoplanetary disk around the young source L1527 IRS at $\sim$1.5$^{\prime\prime}$ and tentatively detected a {\it dearth}\/ of ``pebble-sized" grains.
+ALMA Band 1 will help clarify this situation.

-The dust distribution at cm wavelengths can then be compared to mm and submm images, revealing where in the disk dust coagulation is occurring.
-Through detection of concentrations of large grains, protoplanets in formation can be identified.
-Such condensations are predicted by simulations of gravitational instability models (see Figure~\ref{fig:disk3}a; Greaves et al.\ 2008) and have been detected in the nearby star HL Tau (Figure~\ref{fig:disk3}b; Greaves et al.\ 2008).
+As described above, Band 1 data will be sensitive to larger grains.
+Moreover, through detection of concentrations of such large grains, protoplanets in formation can be identified.
+These condensations are predicted by simulations of gravitational instability models (see Figure~\ref{fig:disk3}a; Greaves et al.\ 2008) and have been detected in the nearby star HL Tau (Figure~\ref{fig:disk3}b; Greaves et al.\ 2008).
 ALMA's high resolution is clearly critical to the detection of such substructures within protoplanetary disks.